lambdatoast/lambdatoast.github.com/_drafts/functions-functors.md

 > If a variable y is so related to a variable x that whenever a numerical value is assigned to x, there is a rule according to which a unique value of y is determined, then y is said to be a function of the independent variable x.

 It doesn't exactly roll off the tongue, but it is supposedly the first modern formal definition of a function.
-That is, the notion had existed for a while, but only vaguely defined.
+That is, the notion had been floating about, but only vaguely defined.

-**Exercise 1:** I still would like to relate colors to fruits, keeping **Color** as the input set.
-Can you think of a way to relate them using a valid function?
-(Hint: **Fruit** per se doesn't have to be the output set.)
+**Exercise 1:** I still would like to relate colors to fruits with a valid function, keeping **Color** as the input set.
+Can you come up with a function?
+What would the outputs be?
+Hint 1: **Fruit** per se, doesn't have to be the output set.
+Hint 2: Sets can contain sets.

+  (Yellow, ...)
+(Red, ...)

 ## 1.2.
 Functions in a programming language

-Let's reiterate the mathematical specification for a function (last time, I promise):
+Let's reiterate the definition of a function (last time, I promise):

 > A function is a relation between a set of inputs and a set of permissible outputs with the property
 > that each input is related to exactly one output.

+Note: This mathematical definition (as well as the other ones in this article) is more than just "the definition".
+It will be our precise *specification*, which we'll us to guide and validate our implementation.

-First things first: We need those input and output *sets* for our functions to operate on.
+So how do functions look in a programming language?
+First things first, we need those input and output *sets* for our functions to operate on.

-That's easy.
-We're going to say that the *types* in our programming language are those sets.
+We're simply going to say that the *types* in our programming language are those sets.
 For example:

 1. `boolean`, whose elements are the values `true` and `false`.
 2. `number`, whose elements are... too many to list.
 Let's just say (...`-3`,`-2`,`-1`,`0`,`1`,`2`,`3`...)

+And to specify how the relation works, we write some ugly code, according to the language.
+For example:

 In Javascript: